py2ai/py2ai.github.io/_posts/2020-11-07-Video-processing-in-Python-with-OpenCV-and-PyQt5-GUI.md

-Updated version with <span style="color:blue">*blue* Start/Stop</span>. toggle button is added based on the suggestion from Ilker.
+Updated version with <span style="color:red">**Start/Stop**</span> toggle button is added based on the suggestion from Ilker.
 This is the updated version 2.

 ### process_version2.py